BowMonk/valoCV/README.md

 At first glance, the most noticeable thing is the disparity between the AP (Average Precision) between the Head and Person/Body classes.
 DINO was much better at detecting the general body, which is understandable as the head has less detail and is generally harder to detect due to the smaller amount of pixels.
-The model in general has low recall but higher precision, with overall not a great performance, much less than we expected.
+The model in general has low recall but higher precision, while overall not a great performance, much less than we expected.

 ##### Online performance